floatinghotpot/magpie/README.md

 * Cocos2d-X, the most popular open source game engine.
 Develop game with C++/javascript/lua, hardware acceleration with OpenGL, excellent performance.
 * Cordova, **hundreds of existing plugins** to access native functionalities and 3rd party SDKs.

->Note: it's NOT a plugin for Cordova/PhoneGap, but a plugin framework for Cocos2d-X. It's packed like a plugin, and can be released and managed with plugman CLI.
+>Note: it's NOT a plugin for normal Cordova/PhoneGap app, but a plugin framework for Cocos2d-X.

 # Project Status #